buhfur/ConfigFiles/notes/firewall.md

 ![pic-of-config](images/nmtui-config.png)

 > Note: You don't need a separate gateway or additional route added to access the webui , all you need to do is add the internal IP in the same subnet as the webui.

+## Forwarding proxmox webui port to be accessible from outside network

 ## Questions